romeric/Fastor/README.md

 ### Domain-aware numerical analysis
 Fastor tensors are not just multi-dimensional arrays like in other C++ libraries.
-Fastor tensors have a notion of index notation (which is why it is possible to perform different operatrion minimisations on them) and manifold transformation.
-For instance, in the field of computational mechanics it is customary to transform high order tensors to low rank tensors using a given transformation operator such as Voigt transformation.
+Fastor tensors have a notion of index notation (which is why it is possible to perform various operatrion minimisations on them) and manifold transformation.
+For instance, in the field of computational mechanics it is customary to transform high order tensors to low rank tensors using a given transformation operator such as the Voigt transformation.
 Fastor has domain-specific features for such tensorial operations.
 For example, consider the dyadic product `A_ik*B_jl`, that can be computed in Fastor like
 ~~~c++
 Tensor<double,3,3> A,B;
 A.random(); B.random();